Skip to main content

 # Bluebox timelord setup

-Once you build the Timelord with `sh install-timelord.sh` in the virtual environment, you will need to make two changes to `~/.chia/VERSION/config.yaml`.
+Once you build the Timelord with `sh install-timelord.sh` in the virtual environment, you will need to make some changes to `~/.chia/VERSION/config.yaml`.

 - In the `timelord:` section, set `bluebox_mode:` to `True`.